Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <p> <em> Note why census tracts newer than 2019 must be chosen: the boundaries of census tracts, block groups, and blocks can and do change between decades.
 Since these boundaries are at a higher geographic scale, they are often updated (change in boundaries, size, split, or even removed) to reflect changes in population, urban growth, and other changes to the physical landscape.   </em> </p> <br>

   <p> Hit submit to go to the census tract download page.
-Unfortunately, all of the census tracts for Missouri must be downloaded.
+Unfortunately, every census tract in Missouri must be downloaded.
 Extract the zip file at the download location and add the shapefile into ArcGIS Pro or your GIS software of choice.
 To have a visual overlay of Boone County's location in Missouri, I recommend downloading the counties file from the same web interface or quickly adding it from the ArcGIS Living Atlas. </p> <br>

   <h3> Finding GIS Boundary FIles at the Census Tract Level with the US Census FTP </h3> <br>